pratikshakulkarni/data-structures-algorithms/README.md

 1. Perform a normal topological sort on the DAG.
 2. if at the end of the algorithm if number of elements in the result array < V. Cycle is present.
-3. if result array.lenght == V no cycle.
+3. if result array.length == V no cycle.